 For example, let's say you create the broad match keyword Hawaii Hotels.
 A query for Hawaii Rentals might also trigger your ads, since "rentals" is related to hotels.
 But you own a hotel and don't want traffic from searchers looking for rental properties.
 Your solution?
 Simply add the "+" broad match modifier to your keyword to make it Hawaii +Hotels.
-This tells Bing Ads that the word Hotels (or close variants) must be in the query in order for your ads to be eligible to be served.
-Rentals is not considered a close variant of Hotels.
+This tells Bing Ads that the word Hotels must be in the query in order for your ads to be eligible to be served.

 Let's take a look at some other examples:

 |Hotels Hawaii Maui|

 |Rentals Hawaii Maui|

 For English ads in the United States, any close variant of words with the broad match modifier can also trigger your ad.
 Here are some examples of close variants that are included: